duluca/duluca.github.io/index.md

 > Google Developers Expert in Angular and Web Technologies (2019 - 2022).

-Doguhan Uluca is a Principal Fellow at Excella in Washington DC, leading innovation and strategic technology initiatives in GenAI and Cybersecuity.
-He is an industry-recognized expert in usability, mobility, performance, scalability, cybersecurity, and architecture.
-Doguhan is the author of the best-selling Angular for Enterprise Applications books, speaker at 30+ conferences, and an Angular GDE Alumni.
+Doguhan Uluca is the Director of Innovation and Strategic Differentiation at Excella in Washington DC, leading initiatives in GenAI and Cybersecurity.
+He is an industry-recognized expert in JavaScript, usability, mobility, performance, scalability, cybersecurity, and architecture.
+Doguhan is the author of the best-selling Angular for Enterprise Applications books, a speaker at 30+ conferences, and a Google Developers Expert Alumni.
 Doguhan has delivered solutions for Silicon Valley startups, Fortune 50 companies, and the U.S. Federal Government.
 He enjoys building Lego, playing Go, and traveling.

 1. [Advisory Roles](#advisory-roles)